 Man, it has been a while – almost a year since my last photo update.

 It’s been a weird year.
-After snagging a job here in Austin, I basically put aside photography for 8 months or so.
+After snagging a new job here in Austin, I basically put aside photography for 8 months or so.

 I do admit I got somewhat burned out.
 That’s just a fact of life.

 So here’s a quick update…